Esri/mapbook-ios/docs/index.md

 AGSAuthenticationManager.shared().oAuthConfigurations.add(oauthConfig)
 ```

 Any time a secured service issues an authentication challenge, the `AGSOAuthConfiguration` and the app's `UIApplicationDelegate` work together to broker the authentication transaction.
-The `oAuthRedirectURL` above tells iOS how to call back to the Mapbook App to confirm authentication with the Runtime SDK.
+The `oAuthRedirectURL` above tells iOS how to call back to Offline Mapbook to confirm authentication with the Runtime SDK.

 iOS knows to call the `UIApplicationDelegate` with this URL, and we pass that directly to an ArcGIS Runtime SDK helper function to retrieve a token: